 Tips for a perfect exfoliation routine

-Can you use the same product to exfoliate your face and body?
+Can I use the same exfoliant for my face and body?

 It’s best if you don’t.
 Keep in mind that skin on the body is usually thicker and more resistant than facial skin.
 So it’s a good idea to use products that are specifically formulated for each area.